ColinMaudry/beheader/README.md

 2. Rename it `config.sh`
 3. Configure as you please

 It's preconfigured to upload to http://www.data.maudry.com, but you need the credentials to write there.
-So to upload somewhere else you need to modify `ENDOINT_URL` to match the base URL of your RDF repository.
+So to upload somewhere else you need to modify `ENDPOINT_URL` to match the base URL of your RDF repository.

 ### 0.11.0